-Alzheimer's disease is the number one health-related fear of aging for middle-income Americans age 47 to 75, approximately twice which of cancer or heart attack.
+When it comes to healthcare in retirement, Alzheimer's disease is the number one health-related fear of aging for middle-income Americans age 47 to 75, approximately twice which of cancer or heart attack.

 Middle-income Americans age 47 and older are concerned about the future of Medicare (87%) and most believe the federal government will cut back Medicare benefits (71%).

+There are many financial challenges of healthcare reform for Boomers.
 Half (51%) of middle-income Americans age 47 and older do not know if healthcare reform will benefit them; more than one-third (36%) say reform will not benefit someone their age.

 Eight in ten middle-income Americans with Medicare are extremely or very satisfied with Medicare's access to healthcare (81%) and with the quality of healthcare Medicare provides (83%).